Possible Side Effects Of Hormone Replacement Therapy (HRT)

 - Missing doses – missing doses here and there won’t cause too much trouble but you may not have the best treatment effect, especially if you miss too many

 - Overdosing – avoid any more of your HRT than you should.
 This can cause you to feel very sick

 - Not timing your bleed correctly (cyclical HRT only) – your bleed should happen when you start a new pack of your HRT.
 If it happens at other times you should talk to a doctor

 - Not changing patches at the right time (patches only) – you need to know how often they need changing and make sure you do it at the right time and in the right way.
-You may need to change them once a week or once every two weeks.
 You should remove the old patch first and apply the new patch to clean dry skin

 - Swimming or sunbathing right after applying gel (gel only) – you need to wait for your gel to be absorbed first before doing these activities